GuildOfWeavers/distaff/docs/programs.md

 ```

 ### Accumulating block hash
-As instructions are executed in the VM, each instruction is merged into the `sponge state` using a modified version of Rescue round.
+As instructions are executed in the VM, each instruction is merged into the `sponge state` using a modified version of Rescue round as described in the *[hash_ops](#hash_ops-procedure)* procedure above.

+If we encounter a control block, we start a new block with the `BEGIN` operation as described above.

 ### Merging block hash into parent hash
 A block can be terminate by one of two operations: `TEND` or `FEND`.
 These operations behave similarly.
 Specifically:

-* Both operations contain a payload which they move into the `sponge state`.
+* Both operations carry a value which they move into the `sponge state`.
 * Both operations pop hash of the parent block from the `context stack` and move it into the `sponge state`.
 * Both operations propagate hash of the current block into the `sponge state` at the next step.